tanrax/format-region.el/README.md

 # format-region.el

-Transform region in different formats: camelCase, kebab-case or lisp-case, PascalCase or snake_case.
+Transform region in different formats in Emacs: camelCase, kebab-case or lisp-case, PascalCase or snake_case.

 ![format-region](demo.gif)